-What are the biggest challenges that digital agencies deal with?
+What are the biggest challenges that digital agencies face?

 3. Meeting close deadlines and staying within fixed budgets.

-If we combine all these elements into a bigger picture, it makes perfect sense that digital agencies often outsource the technical part of their work to technical companies.
+If we combine all these elements into a bigger picture, it makes perfect sense that digital agencies often outsource the technical part of their work to development companies.
 Imagine a decor and furnishings brand approaching a digital agency with a request for a marketing campaign.
-As part of that campaign, the brand wants a mobile app that uses augmented reality to show users what their rooms will look like with the brand’s collections.
-A digital marketing agency is unlikely to have an in-house team of mobile developers working with the technology stack necessary for augmented and virtual reality applications.
+As part of that campaign, the brand wants a mobile app that notifies users about special offers and new arrivals when they’re near a shop or enter a mall.
+A digital marketing agency is unlikely to have an in-house team of mobile developers working with the technology stack necessary for iBeacon or location-aware applications.
 But they can successfully outsource the development part and still manage the whole campaign.

-How can a digital agency find a technical company that will become a long-term outsourcing partner?
+How to hire a technical company that will become a long-term outsourcing partner?

 1. Look for companies that provide client references and testimonials.

-You can learn a lot about a development company from client testimonials and reviews on the company’s website.
-On top of what the company shows on its side, it’s also advisable to check third-party resources that accumulate company descriptions and reviews.
+You can learn a lot about a web and mobile development company from client testimonials and reviews on the company’s website.
+On top of what the company shows on its site, it’s also advisable to check third-party resources that gather company descriptions and reviews.

 2. Look for companies that aren’t shy to show off their work on professional community networks.

-On top of going through reviews on a company’s website, check out a company’s profiles on Dribbble, Behance, and GitHub.
-Examining a freelancer's GitHub and Dribbble profiles is a common way to pick a freelancer but it is often underestimated when it comes to choosing companies as partners.
+Besides going through reviews on a company’s website, check out a company’s profiles on Dribbble, Behance, and GitHub.
+Examining a freelancer’s GitHub and Dribbble profiles is a common way to pick a freelancer, but it’s often underestimated when it comes to choosing companies as partners.

 Why does it matter if an outsourcing company has a well-established presence and ranks high on GitHub and Dribbble?
-An established presence and a high ranking on these sites means that:
+An established presence and a high ranking on these sites mean that:

 This company is willing to invest in open source projects.